Let no one despise you for your youth, but set the believers an example in speech, in conduct, in love, in faith, in purity.

 Typical Club Meeting

 Our clubs meet twice a month, September through May.
 A typical club meeting includes a short Bible devotion and a merit activity.
 Our focus during our devotions is to encourage godly friendships and caring for each other as we discuss the topics presented.
-Currently, we use the "Write Upon My Heart" Character Studies provided by Keepers of the Faith.
 We complete about 3-5 merits in our clubs each year.
 Missed club meetings will usually need to be made-up at home in order to complete the merit.

 - Caring Keepers (Grades 1-2, minimum age is 6 years and in first grade)